 Five months after order was restored, on the evening of August 31, a regularly scheduled bell rang over the yard, signifying the end of evening rec-time.
 Per procedure, 90 prisoners were expected to line up in their khaki uniforms, to be taken back to their housing pods — except, when the corrections officers did head-count, they only came up with 88.

 Immediately, the alarm went up, and every inmate was shut in their cell.
 The facility went into lockdown, and every inch was searched; eventually, the guards found that the two missing inmates had somehow climbed over a 25-foot wall, and “cut their way through a horizontal chain-link fence,” before escaping into the night.

 Outside, in the surrounding neighborhoods, 54 households suddenly heard their beepers go off.

-A swarm of flashlights fanned out on foot in all directions from Garner Prison, and into every empty brick building in Fairfield Hills.
+A swarm of flashlights fanned out on foot in all directions from Garner Prison, and into every shuttered building in Fairfield Hills.
 Spotlights lit up the meadows, and helicopter teams crisscrossed over the forests.
 State troopers went door-to-door in the neighborhood, telling residents to lock up and close their windows.